4d/docs/website/translated_docs/es/API/imapTransporterClass.md

 In the *name* parameter, pass the name of the mailbox to access.
 The name represents an unambiguous left-to-right hierarchy with levels separated by a specific delimiter character.
 The delimiter can be found with the [`.getDelimiter()`](#getdelimiter) function.

 The optional *state* parameter defines the type of access to the mailbox.
-The possible values are:
+Los valores posibles son:

 | Constante             | Valor | Comentario                                                                                                                                                                |
 | --------------------- | ----- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |